root-at-iyn/Offensive-Security/Web-Security/README.md

 - [SecLists](https://github.com/danielmiessler/SecLists)
 - [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings)

-In the `Web-Security` of this repo, it's mainly going to be writeups to challenges or labs.
+In the `Web-Security` section of this repo, it's mainly going to be writeups to challenges or labs.
 There's so much good content out there already, I won't be duplicating that :grin:

 I hope this helps someone; have fun and happy hacking :sunglasses: